suketm/Tradingibpy/README.md

 - hist_time.py: it has functions which provide details for fetching historical data (used in ib_live_data.py).

-*Note: it is based on 1min frequency.*
+*Note: it is based on 1min frequency.
+It is only for learning pupose.
+I have removed the trading logic.*